Voting Process for Youth Observer to the UUA Board of Trustees

 - Fax to: (617) 948-6473.

-2016 Voting Ballots must be received by MONDAY, APRiL 4th at midnight (in your time zone) or postmarked by Friday, April 1st.
+Voting Ballots must be received by the deadline at midnight (in your time zone) or postmarked by the Friday before.
 The individual listed as the contact on your Voting Ballot will receive confirmation of the receipt of your Voting Ballot.
 If that individual does not receive confirmation, or for any questions, contact the Office of Youth and Young Adult Ministries at youth [at] uua [dot] org or (617) 948-4350 to ensure that your Voting Ballot is received and counted.